 Batters may NOT be thrown out at first base by any defensive player who starts the play with one or both feet in the outfield grass.
-Outfielders may throw to any other base to record outs on force plays.
+Outfielders may throw to any other base to record outs on force plays however, this play cannot be continued to 1st base to complete a forced double play upon the batter.
 Batted balls touched by a defensive infielder (through the legs counts) may be recovered by the same fielder in the grass and he may attempt a play at first base.
 Defensive players may throw behind the runner at first from the outfield.
-Once a batter runner reaches first safely, any attempt to advance is at runner's risk.
+Once a batter runner reaches first safely, any attempt to advance is at the runner's risk.

-11.02 Maximum Runs per Inning
+11.02 Mercy Rule